 During August of 2017, we went for a Weekend In Northern Israel.
-This was a three-day family getaway.
+It was a three-day family getaway.
 Hopefully, this post will give you ideas for possible activities in the hot Israeli summer.
 Let’s start!

 On Thursday, the first day of vacation, we arrived Kiryat Shmona area around noon.
 We did not make any stops on the way.
-But, if you have a very long ride and want a nice family trail that is suitable for hot days in the Sea of Galilee area then I would recommend checking Betiha Nature Reserve.
+But, if you have a very long ride and want a nice family trail that is suitable for hot days in the Sea of Galilee area, then I would recommend checking Betiha Nature Reserve.

 The reason we did not make a stop on the way is: I wanted to get to Shulman Chocolate Museum by 14:00.
 I heard good things about Shulman Chocolate.
-When I called them, I was told that museum visit is self-guided and workshop for kids is every round hour.
+When I called them, I was told that the museum visit is self-guided and workshop for kids is every round hour.

 Shulman Chocolate (official site) is located in Kibbutz Dafna.
 It is one building with several spaces.
 There is a small museum, chocolate factory, and store and workshop area.